coderanger/kitchen-sync/README.md

 ### Rsync

 The rsync mode is based on the work done by [Mikhail Bautin](https://github.com/test-kitchen/test-kitchen/pull/359).
 This is the fastest mode, but it does have a few downsides.
-The biggest is that you must be using `ssh-agent` and have an identity loaded for it to use.
+There are 2 options to provide authenticatoin for Rsync.
+If no KITCHEN_SYNC_IDENTITY env variable is set. `.ssh/config` is consulted for the host and it's `IdentityFile` is used for authenticaton.
+`KITCHEN_SYNC_IDENTITY=0` will inform kitchen-sync to use 1st identity from ssh-agent.
+You can see all identities configure by issuing `ssh-add -l`.
 It also requires that rsync be available on the remote side.
 Consider this implementation more experimental than the others at this time.

 License
 -------